statico/llm-tools-brave/README.md

 Create an account at [Exa](https://exa.ai/) and get your API key from [this page](https://dashboard.exa.ai/api-keys).
 Add it to llm with `llm keys set exa`.

-This plugin provides two tools:
+This plugin provides two tools which can be bundled together or provided separately.

+Use `-T Exa` to include both tools, `-T web_search` for web search only, and `-T get_answer` for get answer only.

 ### web_search
 Search the web for high-quality, relevant results with content and highlights: